supergrecko/awesome-league/README.md

 * [lcu-event-viewer](https://github.com/pipe01/lcu-event-viewer) - View and record events that the LCU sends through websockets.

-* [LeagueConnect](https://github.com/supergrecko/league-connect) - NPM Module to get the LCU credentials and connect to the websocket.
+* [LeagueConnect](https://github.com/supergrecko/league-connect) - LCU Client for HTTP requests and WebSockets for Node and Deno

 * [lcu-connector](https://github.com/Pupix/lcu-connector) - NPM Module to connect to the LCU automatically.